dhh1128/vvp/spec.md

 Like most cryptographic mechanisms, VVP depends on the foundational assumption that human stakeholders will manage cryptographic keys carefully.
 VVP enforces this assumption more thoroughly than many existing solutions:

-* Parties that issue credentials MUST be identified with AIDs ({{<aid}}) that use witnesses ({{<appendix-b}}).
+* Parties that issue credentials MUST be identified with AIDs ({{<TOIP-KERI}}) that use witnesses.
 This guarantees a non-repudiable, publicly accessible audit log of how their key state evolves, and it makes key rotation easy.
 It also offers compromise and duplicity detection.
 Via prerotation, it enables recovery from key compromise.
 AIDs can be upgraded to use quantum-proof signing algorithms without changing the identifier.
-* Parties that issue credentials MUST do so using ACDCs ({{<acdcs}}) signed by their AID rather than a raw key.
+* Parties that issue credentials MUST do so using ACDCs ({{TOIP-ACDC}}) signed by their AID rather than a raw key.
 This makes evidence revocable.
-It also makes it stable across key rotation, and prevents retrograde attacks by allowing verifiers to map an issuance or revocation event to an unambiguous key state in the KEL ({{<KEL}}).
+It also makes it stable across key rotation, and prevents retrograde attacks by allowing verifiers to map an issuance or revocation event to an unambiguous key state in the KEL ({{TOIP-KERI}}).
 * Parties that issue credentials SHOULD employ threshold-based multi-signature schemes.
 This enhances security by distributing signing authority across multiple key holders, reducing the risk of single-point compromise.
 Threshold-based signatures ensure that no single key compromise undermines the system’s integrity while enabling controlled key recovery and rotation without disrupting credential validity.

 Nonetheless, it is still possible to make choices that weaken the security posture of the ecosystem, including at least the following: